 There are many programs that you can complete with McKissock (such as appraiser courses), but for real estate specifically, they offer:

-2. CE, or Continuing Education Courses (this is where McKissock Learning is tops)
+- CE, or Continuing Education Courses (this is where McKissock Learning does best)

 How Much Does McKissock Learning Cost?

-When we browsed through the different courses, we saw everything as low as $59 for a continued education package and up to $565 for pre-licensing through their sister company, Real Estate Express.
+When we browsed through the different courses, we saw everything as low as $59 for a continued education package and up to $565 for pre-licensing through their sister company, Colibri Real Estate.

-If you are looking to get your license, you can read our Real Estate Express review here.
+If you are looking to get your real estate license, you can read our Colibri Real Estate review here.

 It looks like there is a pretty wide range of costs depending on the packages you select and what state you are getting your pre-licensure within.